 Acknowledgement Letter

-Apprenticeships are entry-level roles undertaken under a Training Contract between an employer and an apprentice that combines structured training with paid employment.
+Undertake under a training contract with an employer that combines structured training with paid employment.
 Apprenticeships are generally at Certificate III level and above and extend across a range of trades.
 Apprenticeships typically have a duration of three to four years and are competency based.
 For an apprentice to be counted towards the MPSG requirement for a project they must be:

-• undertaking a course that relates directly to their role on a LJF Project and is consistent with the Training Contract; and
+- undertaking a course that relates directly to their role on a Local Jobs First Project and is consistent with the training contract, and

 Australia and New Zealand Government Procurement Agreement (ANZGPA)

-The policy recognises the Australia New Zealand Government Procurement Agreement (ANZGPA) entered into by Australian State and Federal Governments and New Zealand in 1991.
-The objective of ANZGPA is to maximise opportunities for competitive Australian and New Zealand (ANZ) suppliers to supply into government procurement.
-It aims to reduce the costs of doing business for both government and industry.
-It applies to all ANZ local industry participation policies.
+The agreement was entered into by Australian State and Federal Governments and New Zealand Government in 1991.
+The objective of the agreement is to maximise opportunities for competitive Australian and New Zealand suppliers to supply into government procurement.
+The agreement aims to reduce the costs of doing business for both government and industry and applies to all Australian and New Zealand local industry participation policies.

 Benchmark